 WHAT INFORMATION DO THE DRONES GATHER?

 Drones can be used at locations where there is known PFAS contamination and it is suspected that PFAS may be coming from an underground plume from a nearby site with known groundwater contamination.
-The MDEQ gathers both videos and photos from the drone.
+EGLE gathers both videos and photos from the drone.

-Before the MDEQ flies a drone over private property for an environmental investigation, staff reaches out to the property owner for permission.
-However, in emergency situations (such as a response to a pollution emergency), and where MDEQ is authorized by law, license, permit, or other legal mechanisms, permission is not required.
+Before EGLE flies a drone over private property for an environmental investigation, staff reaches out to the property owner for permission.
+However, in emergency situations (such as a response to a pollution emergency), and where EGLE is authorized by law, license, permit, or other legal mechanisms, permission is not required.
 Permission is also not required over public property.

 HOW IS THAT INFORMATION USED?

-The video and images are reviewed thoroughly by MDEQ staff to help determine next steps in an investigation.
-The entry of colder groundwater does not confirm the presence of PFAS contamination; it allows the MDEQ to better target sampling efforts.
+The video and images are reviewed thoroughly by EGLE staff to help determine next steps in an investigation.
+The entry of colder groundwater does not confirm the presence of PFAS contamination; it allows EGLE to better target sampling efforts.
 Identifying the flow of groundwater into a lake may also assist in effective placement of treatment, if needed.

 CAN THIS INFORMATION BE GATHERED ANOTHER WAY?

-WHERE AND WHEN HAS MDEQ FLOWN DRONES FOR PFAS WORK?
+WHERE AND WHEN HAS EGLE FLOWN DRONES FOR PFAS WORK?